Stability analysis of time-delay systems in the parametric space: Conclusions and discussions

 \section{Conclusions and discussions}

-This paper presents a new methodology for analyzing stability of a large class of linear TDS, including retarded and distributed delay systems.
-Necessary and sufficient conditions for exploring stability equivalence along a line and inside a region within the parametric space are provided.
+This paper presents a new methodology for analyzing stability of a large class of linear TDS, including retarded and distributed delays.
+The presented methods allow finding the maximal line segment and the maximal region in which the number of unstable poles is invariant.
 The primary comparative advantage of the proposed methodology is that it can be applied in a uniform manner to a wide class of problems: the only conditions are captured by hypotheses (H1) and (H2).
-The consequent Lemmas \ref{lem:wide_retarded_systems} and \ref{lem:distributed_delay_systems} present specific important classes of systems which satisfy these hypotheses.
 It is worth emphasizing, however, that the time complexity of the line-based Algorithm~\ref{alg:line}, which allows to reach the boundary of the stability domain in a prescribed direction, is independent of the dimension of the parametric vector $\bm{\tau}$.
-The proposed method is not able to address neutral-type systems (which violate hypothesis (H2)).
+The method developed in this paper has further been extended to irrational systems in \cite{turkulov2023}.
+The proposed method is not able to address neutral-type systems since they violate hypothesis (H2).
 Weakening (H2), and consequently extending the results to neutral-type systems, is an interesting perspective of this work.
 Further perspectives are linked to establishing a computationally efficient algorithm for finding the whole or even all stability regions in a prescribed $n$-dimensional space using the results of either the line-based stability or the region-based stability.